-We reviewed over 10,000 comments from real brides to learn the top things they would have changed if they were to plan their wedding again?
+We reviewed over 10,000 comments from real brides to learn the top things they would have changed if they were to plan their wedding again.

 We have included a list of 12 most common answers – things that you may want to think twice about before crossing them off of your wedding planning list.

 1. Paying Extra For Non-Watermarked Photos